rebootoio/vaxiin-doc/docs/introduction/overview.md

 ### And the name, Vaxiin?

 You might think that the best thing to do with zombies is to kill them.
 But you can actually do better than that - you can bring them back to life.
 All you need is the right cure.
-Get it?